molecula/documentation/data-ingestion/saas/streaming/tutorials/_posts/2022-03-31-confluent-cloud-tutorial.md

-Then we'll transform it to match the FeatureBase SaaS schema syntax which can be seen in more details in [Ingest Data from a Streaming (HTTPS) Source](/data-ingestion/saas/streaming/streamingoverview).
+Then we'll transform it to match the FeatureBase SaaS schema syntax which can be seen in more details in [here](/data-ingestion/saas/streaming/streamingoverview).